nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Deleting a module

+1. Deleting a module while all modules are being shown

     1. Prerequisites:  List all modules using the `list` or `mlist` command.
     Delete a module from the module list using the `delmod` command.
 There are only 3 modules with module codes `CS2103`, `CS2100`, `CS1010S` in FaculType.

     1. Test case: `delmod m/CS2103`
-Expected: Module with module code `CS2103` would be deleted from the module list.
+    Expected: Module with module code `CS2103` is deleted from the module list.

     1. Test case: `delmod m/CS1101S`
     Expected: No module is deleted from the module list since `CS1101S` is not a module that exists in the module list.
 Error details shown in the status message.

     1. Test case: `delmod m/CS2103 m/CS2100`
     Expected: No module is deleted from the module list because `delmod` does not allow for multiple deletions.
 Error details shown in the status message.

+1. Deleting a module while modules are being filtered

+   1. Prerequisites: Filter modules using the `findmod` command.
+Other prerequisites are similar to previous.

+   1. Test cases similar to previous.

 ### Editing a contact

 1. Editing a contact while all contacts are being shown